CSenshi/nestjs-redis/packages/throttler-storage/README.md

 - Drop-in replacement for in-memory storage
 - Works with existing `@nestjs-redis/client` connections
 - Client, Cluster, and Sentinel support
+- Does not manage Redis connection lifecycle — pass an existing, managed client

 ## Installation